Substantial investment to tackle challenges of African vector-borne plant diseases

 CONNECTED will also run a series of meetings, training courses, seminars and networking events in both the UK and Africa with the aim of promoting interdisciplinary working and strengthening research capacity and capability.

 Together with the outputs of the pump prime funding, this will enable researchers to apply for further funding from national and international funding organisations.

-Professor Foster as Director and Professor Neil Boonham from Newcastle University, as Co-Director, will be supported in their roles by a new team within Bristol’s School of Biological Sciences.
+The project will be support by a new team within Bristol’s School of Biological Sciences.

 A network manager, a communications officer and an executive admin assistant will work together to co-ordinate the CONNECTED network.
 The University of Bristol's Cabot Institute, of which Professor Foster is a member, will also provide input and expertise.